What Is An Ostomy?

 This type of ostomy involves the surgical construction of a connection from the small bowel to the abdomen, forming a stoma which allows for the discharge of body wastes.
 Surgery often involves removal of the colon and rectum.

 The discharge will vary from being quite liquid at first to semisolid as time goes on.
 It is necessary to wear an appliance at all times, and special care must be given to protecting the skin.
 It is important for the ileostomate to take meals at regular hours and to drink lots of fluid to keep electrolytes in balance.
-Diet will have a bearing on the quantity and character of output.
+Diet will have a bearing on the quantity and the character of output.

 This type of ostomy involves the surgical construction of a connection from the ureters to the abdomen, forming a stoma, which permits the discharge of urine after removal or dysfunction of the bladder.